 When I moved from Santa Fe, New Mexico to Monterey, California in the 60s I found a room in a home with a lovely yard that sloped toward Monterey Bay.
 I rented it.
 My first night there, the first time I’d been alone, away from friends entirely, I bought a newspaper.
 All my life my mother had said I ought to read the paper, which advice I had mostly ignored.

 Alone in my room, I picked up the paper and there, in a small article on the front page was a notice saying Allan Blair Kline had died.
 He was my grandfather.
-I kept awake all that night in honor of him.
+I kept awake all that night, somewhere near the ocean, where I could hear the constant crashing of waves, in honor of him.

 I had not known him well, though I had asked him to borrow $500 to buy a car when I was in University, and he had lent me the money in an agreement of my suggestion that I would write to him every month and send $50 toward repayment with my letter.